FasterSpeeding/Tanjun/docs/usage.md

 Here a Tanjun client is linked to a gateway bot instance to enable both message and application command execution.

-There's no need to directly start or stop the Tanjun client it'll be managed by lifetime events by default.
+There's no need to directly start or stop the Tanjun client as it'll be managed by lifetime events (unless `event_managed=False` is passed).

 `declare_global_commands=True` instructs the client to declare the bot's slash commands and context menus on startup and `mention_prefix=True` allows the